Neotys-Labs/Ranorex/README.md

 ### Module NL_StartTest

 This module starts a NeoLoad test scenario.
 You need to define the scenario in NeoLoad before.
+Enabled only in **RUNTIME** mode.
 Parameters:
 * **Scenario**: The scenario, as defined within the NeoLoad test, that should be started.
 * **Timeout**: The maximum amount of time (in hh:mm:ss) given to Ranorex to start a specific test (recommended value: **00:01:00**).